KameniAlexNea/KameniAlexNea/README.md

 - 👋 Hi, I’m @KameniAlexNea
 - 👀 I’m interested in datascience and machine learning
-- 🌱 I’m currently learning machine learning with graphs, knowledge representation
+- 🌱 I’m currently learning machine learning with graphs, knowledge representation and large language model
 - 💞️ I’m looking to collaborate on any excited project in machine learning
-- 📫 How to reach me : kamenialexnea@gmail.com
+- 📫 How to reach me : ..@gmail.com (hum create an issue on any project)

 ## List of certifications